 The Heroes of Phlan Trilogy

-Before we even discuss the books, let’s get this one out of the way – this trilogy started life of a novelization of a video game, Pool of Radiance.
+Before we even discuss the books, let’s get this one out of the way – this trilogy started life as a novelization of a video game, Pool of Radiance.
 The game itself went on to have a few decent sequels, which is probably why these books are so famous.
 These old-school SSI games were a huge hit back in the day and remain part of the reason why people look at the uneven SSI games so favorably.
 Aside from being the basis for a very good game (and a few mediocre games), The Heroes of Phlan Trilogy stands as an example of some of the best D&D writing ever done.
 It’s far more than you’d ever expect out of a game adaptation.

 A good deal of the fun of these books does come from the game setting.
 The book doesn’t have to do quite as much to build up a world, even for a book based on D&D. Instead, you’ll get to see something that’s very much like a video game play out in prose.
 The original book was better than it deserved to be, but the further books in the trilogy is where the story really shined.
 Pool of Radiance was a great jumping-off point for the series, but having a little more freedom was great for the story.